kdeldycke/kevin-deldycke-blog/content/2008/how-to-e107-autogallery-to-zenphoto-migration.md

 date: "2008-08-22"
 title: "How-to: e107 autogallery to Zenphoto migration"
 category: English
-tags: autogallery, e107, Linux, migration, MySQL, SQL, Python, Script, Web, Zenphoto, Cool Cavemen
+tags: autogallery, e107, Linux, migration, MySQL, SQL, Python, Web, Zenphoto, Cool Cavemen
 ---

 These past few days I was working on the [Cool Cavemen's photo gallery](https://coolcavemen.com/photos) to move it to a shiny new one, powered by [Zenphoto](https://zenphoto.org).
 In this post I will roughly describe how I've done it, code and commands included.